dud3/git-devbliss/spec.md

 ## Naming

-Python and Ruby extension modules have a prefix of `python-` and `-ruby` respectively.
+Python and Ruby extension modules have a prefix of `python-` and `ruby-` respectively.
 This does not mean that every project written in Python needs to have this prefix, but pure extension modules should do.